-Fujifilm X30 versus Panasonic TZ100
+Fujifilm X30 vs Panasonic TZ100

-The Fujifilm X30 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2014 and January 2016.
+The Fujifilm X30 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in August 2014 and January 2016.
 Both the X30 and the TZ100 are fixed lens compact cameras that are based on a 2/3 (X30) and an one-inch (TZ100) sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Panasonic provides 20 MP.
+The Fujifilm has a resolution of 12 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is notably smaller (16 percent) than the Fujifilm X30.
 Moreover, the TZ100 is markedly lighter (26 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the TZ100 are weather-sealed.

 Concerning battery life, the X30 gets 470 shots out of its NP-95 battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |3.||Canon G5 X||112 mm||76 mm||44 mm||353 g||210||n||Oct 2015||799||ebay.com|